Glotzt Nicht So Romantisch!—Funny Games vs Funny Games

 The screenplay is a masterclass in tight structure and sustained menace: the villains’ incursion is over before you realise it, while an ten-minute unbroken shot in the film’s middle section is about as devastating as fictional cinema gets.
 Another sequence, when the family’s son flees to a neighbouring house and is hunted by one of the psychos, is a nightmarish and artfully designed dialogue of darkness and light, almost black and white.

 Having seen the original, Funny Games US was a marginally less harrowing experience.
-The roles are slightly adapted: personally I prefer Ulrich Mühe’s stoicism to Tim Roth’s self-loathing, and Arno Frisch’s chilling calm to Michael Pitt’s occasional hysteria.
-But these aren’t complaints.
+The roles are slightly adapted: personally I prefer Ulrich Mühe’s bullshit stoicism to Tim Roth’s self-loathing, and Arno Frisch’s chilling calm to Michael Pitt’s occasional hysteria.
+But these aren’t complaints, just preferences.
 Dariusz Khondji’s photography gives the US version more visual depth.
 Naomi Watts is, as always, brilliant.
 Also good to see Boyd Gaines again, in case you ever wondered what happened to John Cusack’s love rival from The Sure Thing.

 You can watch these films as unforgettable and thought-provoking polemics or, if you prefer, you can switch off your brain and endure an intense, suffocating thriller.
 Don’t expect either experience to let you off the hook, though.
 Haneke is a man of integrity and in Funny Games everything is integral, including the audience.